shaefelinger/codepedia/src/VUE/vue router.md

 ------

-## Routing
+## Built-in Vue Router Components

 ### `<router-view/>`

-Is a placeholder where the contents of the component will be rendered onto the page.
+Is a placeholder where the contents of the  “view” component will be rendered onto the page.

 To let vue know, where to render that component, use the `router-view`-placeholder